Incident management for high-velocity teams

 Popular incident KPIs and metrics

 If you’re using an alerting tool, it’s helpful to know how many alerts are generated in a given time period.
-Using a tool like Opsgenie, you can both send alerts and spin up reports and dashboards to track them.
+Using a solution like Jira Service Management, you can both send alerts and spin up reports and dashboards to track them.

 Watch for periods with significant, uncharacteristic increases or decreases or upward-trending numbers, and when you see them, dig deeper into why those changes are happening and how your teams are addressing them.